Ruben-Arushanyan/redux-cool/README.md

 ```

 ## [Documentation](https://redux-cool.js.org)
-You can find the React documentation [on the website](https://redux-cool.js.org).
+You can find the full documentation [on the website](https://redux-cool.js.org).

 The documentation is divided into several sections: